--Topographical maps depict in minute detail all the natural and man made features on the earth's surface.

--These maps contain the important surface features such as the undulations of the terrain, rivers, other water bodies, forests, agricultural land, barren land, villages, towns, and transport and telecommunication systems.
+- -Topographical maps depict all the natural and man-made features on the earth's surface. - -These maps contain the important surface features such as the undulations of the terrain, rivers, other water bodies, forests, agricultural land, barren land, villages, towns, and transport and telecommunication systems. - -Topographic maps are large-scale maps. - -Large-scale maps are maps depicting detailed information of relatively small areas.